menu

 Demographics

-The education level of Mason City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.29% of adults 25 and older in Mason City have a college degree.
+The percentage of adults in Mason City who are college-educated is close to the national average for all communities of 21.84%: 17.29% of the adults in Mason City have a bachelor's degree or advanced degree.

 The per capita income in Mason City in 2022 was $29,545, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $118,180 for a family of four.
 However, Mason City contains both very wealthy and poor people as well.